adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-05-10-model-based-testing-further-exploration.md

 ### Config, machines and services

 Let's start with promises and the generated paths.
-The paths generated from a state chart comes in three stages: `initial state -> event -> final state`.
-With the first exploration we found that we need to configure a way of validating each state, and a way of triggering actions.
+The paths generated from a state chart can be broken into a series of three stages: `initial state -> event -> final state`.
+With the first exploration we found that we need to configure a way of validating each state, and a way of triggering events.

+The path tells us what event should happen next.
+So when calling a promise via a service you get these events `done.invoke.promiseName` and `error.execution`.

 ### XState and levels